design-automation-edu/urban-prototyping-2018/adrian/iteration3.md

 ![Fig. 3g: Optimising for Good Building](imgs/3g.jpg)
 <p align="center"> _Figure 3g: Optimising for Good Building_

-Overall, Iteration 3 displayed an improved good building results with optimal results for residential, retail and office typologies.
+Overall, Iteration 3 displayed an improved good building results with optimal results for residential, retail and office typologies (Figure 3g).
 Some industrial buildings experience shortfall in view factor due to its compact footprint and close proximity.
-However due to the nature of the programs being within controlled enclose environment, the impact could be negligible.
+However due to the nature of the programs being within controlled enclose environment, the impact is negligible.

 ## Performance Analysis